billysometimes/spokes/doc/getting_started.md

 It renders the lug template located in the /templates folder, passing in the map of parameters.
 If a path is not specified spokes looks for a template with the same name as the request.

+controllers can be destroyed completely with the destroy command:
+$ spokes destroy controller botchedController

 Routes: